City Life

 Panoramas |

-| Here are some of the cities I have lived in or just spent time in that I really enjoy.
+Here are some of the cities I have lived in or just spent time in that I really enjoy.
 You can see aerial photos of some of these cities at

 I have lived in Metro-Boston since 1973.
 It is a great city with lots of American history.
-I love to walk around and see things I have heard about since I was a child. |
+I love to walk around and see things I have heard about since I was a child.
+Plus, I love living in a blue state, and I have worked in Boston since 1983 (I'm retired now). |

-I lived in the "U district" in Seattle from 1968-1973.
+I lived in the U-District, Wallingford, Cascade, and Eastlake neighborhoods in Seattle from 1968-1973.
 It is very hilly and beautiful, with many bodies of water. |

 Washington is one of my favorite places to visit, with all the Smithsonian museums, the grand government buildings, and the Mall.
-We generally stay in the Dupont Circle area when we are there because our son goes to GW. |
+We generally stayed in the Dupont Circle or Foggy Bottom areas when we were there because our son, Ben, went to George Washington University, which was located in the Foggy Bottom neighborhood a few blocks from the White House. |

 Amsterdam is so charming, with all the canals and the thousands of bicyles (more bikes than cars).
-It is fairly compact and the trams are easy to get around on. |
+I can remember walking in bike paths thinking they were sidewalks.

-It would be difficult to exaggerate the good things you can say about Paris. |
+It would be difficult to exaggerate the good things you can say about Paris.
+(Read more and see photos of a visit here.) |

 London contains many fantastic sites including the Tower of London,